mailtoharshit/sldsx/tutorial/tutorial.md

 ####Step 3 - Browse SLDS.app (Sample App)
 SLDS app is a sample app that contains a list of all the SLDSX components and source code for each one of them.
 The examples are identical to what you'll find in the [Salesforce Lightning Design System's (SLDS)](http://salesforce-design-system.herokuapp.com) website.

-1. Open SLDS.app by changing the url to: [{yourOrg}//{namespace}/SLDS.app](https://login.salesforce.com/c/SLDS.app)
+1. Open SLDS.app by changing the url to: [{yourOrg}//{namespace}/SLDS.app](https://login.salesforce.com/c/SLDS.app) or [https://login.salesforce.com/c/SLDS.app](https://login.salesforce.com/c/SLDS.app)

-2. Scroll down or Click on `Buttons`, `Grid System` etc to understand how the SLDSX code look for various elements.
+	You can also open SLDS.app by following the steps below:
+	1. Click on {Your Name} > Developer Console (on the top-right)
+	2. In Developer Console, Click on `File > Open Lightning Components`
+	3. Find `SLDS.app`in the dialog
+	2. Press 'Preview' button on the right hand panel

 <image src="https://raw.githubusercontent.com/ForceDotComLabs/sldsx/master/slds-app-small.png?token=AAmOoekMbrdWQ43C9FIzvFNR2f616IVMks5V3LkjwA%3D%3D"/>